 When to use “damit” and “um … zu” in German

-There are two different ways to say “in order to” in German.
+There are two different ways to say "in order to" in German.
 While working as an online German teacher, I realized that many students find it tricky to decide on one or the other.
-After reading this article, you will know when to use “damit” or “um … zu”.
+By the end of this article, you will not only understand when to use "damit" or "um … zu," but you'll also be able to apply them confidently in your sentences.

 Recommended study materials on the topic: